B.A., Political Science, University of California, Los Angeles, 2002

 Member, California State Bar

-As a professor and supervisor in the Children’s Rights Clinic, Jenny Rodriguez-Fee combines her passion for a specialized area of law with her drive and excitement in training Southwestern’s future lawyers.
-In the clinic, Prof. Fee assists in the representation of clients in the areas of special education law, school discipline and disability benefits appeals; trains and supervises law students; and develops innovative course curricula.
-Professor Fee also utilizes clinic-based learning strategies in her traditional courses as well.
+As a professor and Director of the Children’s Rights Clinic, Jenny Rodriguez-Fee combines her passion for a specialized area of law with her drive and excitement in training Southwestern’s future lawyers.
+In the clinic, Professor Rodriguez-Fee assists in the representation of clients in the areas of special education law, school discipline and disability benefits appeals; trains and supervises law students; and develops innovative course curricula.
+Professor Rodriguez-Fee also utilizes clinic-based learning strategies in her traditional courses as well.
 Her Legal Profession course was specifically designed with a problem-based curriculum – challenging students to not just learn the rules that govern lawyers’ ethical responsibilities, but also experience those rules coming to life and practicing in class how to respond if those rules are violated.

 “It is only through actual practice that students start to clearly understand, not only the language of a rule or regulation, but the limitations of the rule and how to bend and adapt that rule to represent their clients’ best interests.
 Even more exciting for me though, is that when students start to practice, they develop a confidence in their own skill and ability that makes them more open to that transition from law student to lawyer. "